Sample plan — this is an example, not a real client. Start your own →

 What it is: The “explain this to me like I'm not a CPA” app.
 You snap a photo of a confusing tax letter, a page from your 401(k) statement, or a doctor's report, and it explains what it means in plain English — and tells you what questions to ask your CPA, your financial planner, or your doctor.

 Why it helps you: You said you don't want to sound like an idiot on the phone with your CPA.
 ChatGPT is how you walk into that call having already asked the dumb-sounding question privately.
 You end up with three sharp questions, not thirty vague ones.
-The iPhone app has a voice mode if you'd rather talk than type — and it works better for reading documents than the Claude app, which is why we're recommending ChatGPT over Claude for your situation.
+The iPhone app has a voice mode if you'd rather talk than type — and it works better for reading photographed documents than alternatives, which is why we're recommending it for your situation.

 Otter.ai Pro